chiefenne/JETI_EX_BUS/README.md

 A [JETI EX BUS protocol](http://www.jetimodel.com/en/Telemetry-Protocol/) implementation in Python or more specifically in [MicroPython](https://micropython.org/).
 This allows to use microcontrollers (aka boards) like Raspbery Pi, ESP32 or similar to act as a sensor hub for [Jeti RC receivers](http://www.jetimodel.com/en/katalog/Duplex-2-4-EX/Receivers-EX/) and to transmit telemetry data from the board to the receiver and back to the transmitter (i.e. RC controls like this [DC24](http://www.jetimodel.com/en/katalog/Transmitters/@produkt/DC-24/)).

 [Raspberry Pi  RP2040](https://www.raspberrypi.com/products/rp2040/) based platforms were used for development.
-The main application is to use the software on these boards together with a pressure sensor (see below) for a variometer.
-Nevertheless, multiple sensors can be attached.
+The main application is to use the software on these boards together with one or more sensors attached to it.
+The main sensor interface is based on the [I2C protocol](https://en.wikipedia.org/wiki/I%C2%B2C).
+So all sensors using this interafce can be easiliy integrated, some are already predifined (see section features).

 The code runs on two cores.
 One core handles the telemetry transfer, the other core prepares the telemetry based on data retrieved from sensors.